 Do area lodging properties allow usage in smoking rooms?

-While area lodging properties are all private property and have the choice to allow usage at their own discretion, many area lodging properties have decided to ban all marijuana usage on property.
-Please make sure you understand each properties guidelines and restrctions before booking or staying in an area room.
+While area lodging properties are all private property and have the choice to allow usage at their own discretion, many area lodging properties have decided to ban all marijuana usage on the property.
+Please make sure you understand each property's guidelines and restrictions before booking or staying in an area room.

-Can I transport purchased marijuana through the Colorado Springs or Denver International Airports?
+Can I transport purchased cannabis through the Colorado Springs or Denver International Airports?

-No, it is illegal to transport or possess marijuana in both airports as well as across state lines.
+No, it is illegal to transport or possess cannabis in both airports as well as across state lines.

 Please keep in mind:

-- The manufacture, sales and possession of marijuana is still a federal offense
+- The manufacture, sales and possession of cannabis is still a federal offense,

-- Communities and counties can and have chosen to ban recreational marijuana retail stores in their respective jurisdictions
+- Communities and counties can and have chosen to ban recreational cannabis retail stores in their respective jurisdictions

-- You may not buy, possess or smoke marijuana if you are under the age of 21; giving or selling marijuana to anyone under the age of 21 is illegal
+- You may not buy, possess or smoke cannabis if you are under the age of 21; giving or selling cannabis to anyone under the age of 21 is illegal

-- You may not consume marijuana in public and must have permission to do so if on private property
+- You may not consume cannabis in public and must have permission to do so if on private property

-- Smoking laws and regulations apply to smoking marijuana
+- Smoking laws and regulations also apply to smoking cannabis

 - Out-of-state visitors are limited to purchasing up to one ounce (must be over the age of 21 with a valid photo ID)